The Joy Of Simplicity -- Mischief Makers Review

 The game can get a little repetitive, though.
 It's certainly not perfect.

 And, of course, there's the random difficulty that plagues some of the later levels of the game.
-Some, you'd blast your way through with ease and other would make you want to tear up your hair in frustration (one particular boss battle took me no less than thirteen tries to beat because of how quickly he destroyed me after the start of the encounter, requiring me to abuse save states for the first and only time in the adventure just to stand a fighting chance).
+Some, you'd blast your way through with ease and others would make you want to tear up your hair in frustration (one particular boss battle took me no less than thirteen tries to beat because of how quickly he destroyed me after the start of the encounter, requiring me to abuse save states for the first and only time in the adventure just to stand a fighting chance).

 Those are nitpicks, though.

 I'm sure it shows by now, but Mischief Makers is actually my favorite game on the N64, and one I wish there would be more like.
-It didn't blow me away like Banjo-Kazooie, didn't surprise me like Daikatana 64, nor did it become so easy to pick up and play as to become instantly addicting like Pilotwings 64, but it did so many things right that I just kept coming back for me at a point when my time for playing games was already far limited due to the fact that I had two kids to take care of and needed to double down my efforts in order to keep them fed and clothed.
+It didn't blow me away like Banjo-Kazooie, didn't surprise me like Daikatana 64, nor was it so easy to pick up and play as to become instantly addicting like Pilotwings 64, but it did so many things right that I just kept coming back for more at a point when my time for playing games was already far limited due to the fact that I had two kids to take care of and needed to double down my efforts in order to keep them fed and clothed.
 In a way, this one became my escape from the jaws of adulthood and actually helped me blaze through my enormous backlog of podcast episodes as I tried to beat each and every section.
 It's probably what kept me sane during my first steps into the wonderful world of fatherhood.

 I obviously recommend the game to anyone willing to play a true hidden gem on a system that isn't likely to get many people excited for digging into the deeper parts of its library, but I specially recommend it to those of us who aren't fortunate enough to own an actual N64, because Mischief Makers is one of the few games on the system that doesn't freak out when it comes to emulation and actually remains playable throughout the whole thing, something that can't be taken for granted with this console.